Republican Senator Tim Scott calls out Senator Steve King, for making comments that damage the party as a whole

-Senator Tim Scott, a Republican representing South Carolina, penned a thoughtful piece in The Washington Post on how some Republicans like Rep. Steve King (R-Iowa) are damaging the party by spewing thoughts that lack basic fairness and civility yet wonder why the party is considered to be racist.
+Senator Tim Scott, a Republican representing South Carolina, penned a thoughtful piece in The Washington Post on how some fellow Republicans like Steve King are damaging the party by spewing thoughts that lack basic fairness and civility yet wonder why the party is considered to be racist.

 Scott said for too long Republicans have been silent on issues of racism.
 He drew attention to comments made by King on Thursday, when the Iowan wondered aloud: “White nationalist, white supremacist, Western civilization — how did that language become offensive?”